How to Choose the Right New Zealand Mountaineering Course: A Guide to Skills Progression

 It can be challenging to figure out where to begin, so we offer a variety of courses suitable for all levels of experience.
 Taking a series of courses can help aspiring mountaineers develop the skills and confidence needed to tackle more challenging objectives in the mountains of New Zealand and beyond.
 After completing a course, it’s recommended to spend time consolidating your skills and seeking mentorship from more experienced individuals before looking at the next step in the apprenticeship.

-Foundational Courses
+Foundation Courses

 We offer 3 foundational courses to get started building skills and knowledge and depending on your future goals.
 A little familiarity with knots and belaying will set you up to get the most out of the ropework aspects of these courses.
-This can easily be gained with a few sessions at a local climbing gym or with a local rock climbing instructor.
+This can easily be gained with a few sessions at a local climbing gym or with a local rock climbing instructor

 Summer Mountaineering Course